folkertvanheusden/GHBot/README.md

     INSERT INTO acls VALUES('nickname!username@host', 'sysops');

 ghbot.sql contains the database schema.

 ghbot.py is the main program.

 You may need to install python3-mysqldb, python3-paho-mqtt and nltk.

+If you don't run NURDSpace then delete plugins/ghb_door.py :-)

 See https://nurdspace.nl/GHBot for more documentation.